Check the forecast. Stay indoors as much as possible on hot, dry, windy days, when pollen counts are highest.

 Ask for a nonsmoking room.

-Remove feather pillows and ask for synthetic, nonallergenic pillows -- or bring your own plastic pillow cover from home.
+Remove feather pillows and ask for synthetic, nonallergenic pillows.
+Or bring your own plastic pillow cover from home.

 If possible, keep the vent on the room air conditioner shut.

-Eat in smoke-free restaurants.
+Choose smoke-free restaurants.